Sarcastic Voyage - Nick and Willikins - Nick and Willikins Are Dead

 • The Composite Fish-Mummy was featured in our Sarcastic Voyage Guide to Monsters and Also Robots.

 • The owner of the company that makes the Segway actually died by rolling his Segway off a cliff.
-To this day, Matt thinks that's hilarious.
+To this day, Maggie thinks that's hilarious.

 • Boy, we were pretty obsessed with Alan Moore for awhile there.